Hazard symbol: Ionizing radiation symbol

 The international radiation symbol is a trefoil around a small central circle representing radiation from an atom.
-It first appeared in 1946 at the University of California, Berkeley Radiation Laboratory.
-At the time, it was rendered as magenta, and was set on a blue background.
+It was designed by mechanical engineer Cyrill Orly in 1946 at the University of California, Berkeley Radiation Laboratory.
+When the first radiation hazard signs were created, they were rendered as magenta, and was set on a blue background.
 The shade of magenta used (Martin Senour Roman Violet No. 2225) was chosen because it was expensive and less likely to be used on other signs.
 However, a blue background for other signs started to be used extensively.
 Blue was typically used on information signs and the color tended to fade with weathering.
 This resulted in the background being changed on the radiation hazard sign.
 The original version used in the United States is magenta against a yellow background, and it is drawn with a central circle of radius R, an internal radius of 1.5R and an external radius of 5R for the blades, which are separated from each other by 60°.
 The trefoil is black in the international version, which is also used in the United States.

 The symbol was adopted as a standard in the US by ANSI in 1969.
 It was first documented as an international symbol in 1963 in International Organization for Standardization (ISO) recommendation R.361.
 In 1974, after approval by national standards bodies, the symbol became an international standard as ISO 361 Basic ionizing radiation symbol.
 The standard specifies the shape, proportions, application and restrictions on the use of the symbol.
 It may be used to signify the actual or potential presence of ionizing radiation.
 It is not used for non-ionizing electromagnetic waves or sound waves.
 The standard does not specify the radiation levels at which it is to be used.